 Bill von Hippel was one of the expert commenters on SBS Insight which explored the issue of cross-cultural dating:

-Established in 1983 as a memorial to Michael French, Senior tutor in the Department of Psychology from 1975 to 1981 and maintained from the income of a fund subscribed by his wife, colleagues, students and friends.
+Established in 1985 as a memorial to the late Dr Henry Law and maintained by a fund subscribed by his former colleagues, students and friends.

 For the student assessed as having achieved the best overall result in methodology in level 3 and level 4 psychology.

 $425 (and University provides certificate)